Verifiable Random Numbers (VRN)

 You have two options for verifying your random number(s):

-You must wait for respective seed's epoch to end (every 6 hours) before you can verify your random number(s).
+You must wait for the respective seed's epoch to end (every 6 hours) before you can verify your random number(s).
 Epochs end at the following times each day:

 - 00:00:00 UTC